FlyMandi/river/README.md

 - indexed vertex buffers

 ### State:
-- there's a window...
+- there's a resizeable window
-- ...you can resize it!
-- the window shows only a hardcoded rectangle...
+- it shows a rotating, coloured rectangle.
-- ...the rectangle took 1500+ lines of code!

 ![ScreenShot of the river test project](assets/1.jpg)